Iowa State Cyclones: Women's Basketball

 The Iowa State women's basketball team competes in the Big 12 Conference of NCAA Division I athletics.
 Bill Fennelly is in his 22nd season as ISU's head women's basketball coach.
 Coach Fennelly's record is 465–236 and ISU's all-time record is 677–562.

 They have earned one regular season conference title and two conference tournament titles since they first formed a women's basketball team in 1973.
 They have competed in the NCAA tournament 17 times including five trips to the Sweet Sixteen and two trips to the Elite Eight.

-The women's basketball team plays their home games in Hilton Coliseum.
+The women's basketball team plays its home games in Hilton Coliseum.
 The team practices at the Sukup Basketball Complex.
 Attendance at ISU women's games have ranked in the top ten for eighteen consecutive years.